 Central to these studies is the concept of nuclear shell structure, in which protons and neutrons occupy quantized energy levels within a potential generated by their interactions with all of the other nucleons.
 As shown on the left side of Fig. 2, these quantized energy levels cluster into groups, or shells, and the filling of major energy shells leads to particularly stable configurations associated with the proton and neutron "magic numbers": 2, 8, 20, 28, 50, 82, and 126.
 Nuclei near closed shells tend to have spherical ground states, while those far from shell closures are deformed and exhibit low-energy collective rotational excitations.

 Gamma-ray spectroscopy provides powerful techniques to study nuclear shell structure through measurements of gamma-ray energies and angular correlations in low-energy decay experiments and through measurements of electromagnetic transition matrix elements between nuclear states in Coulomb excitation experiments with accelerated radioactive ion beams.
 Our group at the University of Guelph leads experimental studies of the evolution of nuclear shell structure and collectively throughout the nuclear landscape employing both of these complementary techniques.
-At present, the 8pi Spectrometer and its auxiliary detectors support our decay spectroscopy studies at ISAC-I, while the TIGRESS spectrometer is used in our experiments with accelerated radioactive beams at ISAC-II.
-We are also currently developing the state-of-the-art new GRIFFIN spectrometer that will provide 300 times higher gamma-gamma coincidence detection efficiency than the 8pi Spectrometer and revolutionize the decay spectroscopy program at ISAC-I, as well as the DESCANT neutron detector array that will be used for gamma-neutron coincidence studies in conjunction with both TIGRESS at ISAC-II and GRIFFIN at ISAC-I.
+The GRIFFIN Spectrometer and its auxiliary detectors support our decay spectroscopy studies at ISAC-I, while the TIGRESS spectrometer is used in our experiments with accelerated radioactive beams at ISAC-II.
+The DESCANT neutron detector array is used for gamma-neutron coincidence studies in conjunction with both TIGRESS at ISAC-II and GRIFFIN at ISAC-I.